+Acupuncture is a traditional Chinese therapy based on the idea of the energetics in the body.
 Acupuncture treatment consists of inserting needles into the skin at various key pressure points on the body – these needles are not meant to cause pain, harm, or discomfort, but instead their main aim is to energise or agitate certain key pressure points, thereby removing pain from other parts of the body.

 Professional acupuncturists, such as those in Zing True Health Clinic, will target energy points for treatment, known as “meridians”, with some being of particular benefit to the nerves and muscles in the back.

 Acupuncture is most beneficial over multiple sessions, although it is extremely common to find extreme relief from pain after just a single session.